 None of the Company's non-financial assets or liabilities are recorded at fair value on a non-recurring basis.
 No transfers between levels have occurred during the periods presented.

 4. Marketable Securities

-As of September 30, 2023, the fair value of available-for-sale marketable debt securities by type of security was as follows (in thousands):
+As of September 30, 2023, The following tables present the fair value of available-for-sale marketable debt securities by type of security was as follows (in thousands):